notna24/Blockchain/README.md

 # Blockchain

-Thsi is a simple blockchain I wrote in python.
+This is a simple blockchain I wrote in python.
 Im currently still working on it, since it is not finished yet.

 # Running